syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Set-Maximum-Number-of-Decimal-Digits.md

 ---
 layout: post
-title: Various features in Syncfusion NumericTextBox control for Xamarin.iOS
+title: Various features in Syncfusion Numeric TextBox control for Xamarin.iOS
-description: Learn how to decide maximum decimal digits to be displayed and nullable value support in NumericTextBox.
+description: Learn how to decide maximum decimal digits to be displayed and nullable value support in Numeric TextBox.
 platform: Xamarin.iOS
-control: NumericTextBox
+control: SfNumericTextBox
 documentation: ug
 ---
 # Set Maximum Number of Decimal Digits